-I grew up in Haifa, in a moderate-Left house of Ha’avoda (Labor) voters.
-In my childhood, my grandparents, whose parents immigrated to Israel on the Third and Fourth Aliyah (1919-1931) told me stories about their Palmach service and the establishment of the State of Israel; about planting orchards and raising Hebrew-speaking children.
-The feeling I got from both my grandparents and parents was that we were a significant part of the country.
+In my childhood, my grandparents (whose parents immigrated to Israel in the Third and Fourth Aliyah, 1919-1931), told me stories about their Palmach service and the establishment of the State of Israel.
+I grew up hearing about how they planted the first orchards and raised the first generation of Hebrew-speaking children.
+The feeling I got from both my grandparents and parents was that our family was an integral part of our country.

-When the ceremony’s hosts kept repeating the phrase; ‘War is not a decree of fate, but a man’s act’, I had an epiphany.
-I suddenly realized how much the Israeli Remembrance Day ceremonies are politically-charged events, in which commemoration of the fallen is interwoven with the claim that our hands remain stretched out in peace, but our enemies want to destroy us, so we have no choice.
+The ceremony’s hosts kept repeating the phrase; ‘War is not a decree of fate, but a man’s act.’
+All of a sudden, I had an epiphany.
+I realized how much the Israeli Remembrance Day ceremonies are politically charged events, in which commemoration of the fallen is interwoven with the claim that our hands remain stretched out in peace, but our enemies want to destroy us, so we have no choice.